• Skip to primary navigation

 Ingredients for scalloped potatoes.

-• The Potatoes: It goes without saying that it wouldn’t be scalloped potatoes without potatoes.
-I’ve used both russet and Yukon gold potatoes.
+• The Potatoes: It goes without saying that it wouldn't be scalloped potatoes without potatoes.
+I've used russet potatoes, Yukon gold potatoes, and red potatoes.
 However, I actually prefer the russet potato.

 • The Cheeses: The two kinds of cheese that I routinely use are Velveeta cheese and extra sharp Cheddar cheese.
 I know that there are those who don't favor using Velveeta cheese.
 However, I grew up with Velveeta cheese being used in many dishes and personally think it's tasty and easy to use.

-1. First, peeled and sliced the potatoes to a thickness of about ¼ inch.
-Then, I cooked them in salted boiling water just until they started to soften.
+1. First, I peeled and sliced the potatoes to a thickness of about ¼ inch.
+Then, I cooked them in salted boiling water over medium heat just until they started to soften.
 This took 4 to 5 minutes.

 Adding salt to boiling water with potatoes.